willweste/willweste/README.md

 ### What I currently Do

+- 🔭 Completing my senior year of college and working two internships in AI/ML and Cloud Development.
-- 🔭 I’m currently working at Booz Allen Hamilton as a SWE this Summer.
+- 🔭 Planning to work at Booz Allen Hamilton as a Software Engineer post graduation.

 ### Things I Have Worked On